You are here: Home > Explore Cumbria > Areas of Cumbria > Arnside

 A haven for birds, rare butterflies and alpine plants, this special place is renowned for its spectacular limestone pavements, ancient woodlands, meadows and coastal scenery.

-A fantastic network of footpaths make the AONB a great place for walking of all abilities.
+A fantastic network of footpaths make the National Landscape a great place for walking of all abilities.
 The National Trust’s 260-acre site at Arnside Knott is perfect for scenic wooded walks with stunning views across Morecambe Bay; walk up to the ‘Pepper Pot’ at nearby Silverdale or wind round the cliff tops along the coastline.
 This area is renowned for its butterflies in the summer months, including the rare Scotch Argus and High Brown Fritillary.
 In Arnside itself, visit Dobshall Wood and Grubbins Wood.

-Discover more about Arnside & Silverdale AONB.
+Discover more about Arnside & Silverdale National Landscape

 Beetham – A little further inland, this attractive village on the banks of the River Bela can trace its lineage back to Anglo-Saxon times, with its ancient church, fortified farmhouse and historic corn mill.